3 reasons to open credit card offers in your mailbox

 Did you know?
 There could be huge savings hiding in your mailbox.

 In addition to building good credit, another reason to use a credit card is for the rewards.
-There are thousands of credit cards on the market today that will give you rewards like cash back or travel miles for charging money you already have to spend anyway.
+There are thousands of credit cards on the market today that will give you rewards like cash back, travel miles, or shopping points — just for charging money you already have to spend anyway.

 Look for credit cards that offer bonus points for opening or transferring balances.
-Usually, you have to meet a spending threshold within a certain period of time — for example, $1,000 within the first three months.
+Usually, you have to meet a spending threshold within a certain period of time.
+For example, you might have to charge $1,000 within the first three months.
 Once you do, though, you can take those bonus points and use them to pay down the balance (or take a vacation — it's up to you!).

 Finally, if you're paying an annual fee on your current card, consider finding a new card that doesn't charge you one.
-Many companies waive the annual fee for the first year or might not charge one at all.
+Many of those credit card offers that come in the mail will waive the annual fee for the first year, or they might not charge an annual fee at all.

 This content is general in nature and does not constitute legal, tax, accounting, financial or investment advice.
 You are encouraged to consult with competent legal, tax, accounting, financial or investment professionals based on your specific circumstances.
 We do not make any warranties as to accuracy or completeness of this information, do not endorse any third-party companies, products, or services described here, and take no liability for your use of this information.

 You are about to leave the Synovus web site for a third-party site

 Third-party sites aren't under our control, and we are not responsible for any of the content or additional links they contain.
 We don't endorse to guarantee the goods or information provided by third-party sites, and we're not responsible for any failures or inaccuracies.
 Third-party sites may contain less security and may have different privacy policies from ours.

 Synovus has partnered with Covr to bring you the right life insurance for you, backed by high quality service from a team of insurance experts ready to help.